Go to top of page

 You'll receive a confirmation email once you've submitted your nomination.

-To make sure all finalists are in good standing with the department, all nominations undergo a range of endorsements and internal checks.
+To make sure all finalists are in good standing with the department and community, all nominations undergo due diligence checks.

 The Organisational Development Team will advise if you’re a finalist once all checks have been conducted and judging is complete.